Kahe Diya Pardes: Plot

-Shiv Shukla, is a kind-hearted North Indian, comes to Mumbai post his promotion.
+Shiv Shukla, a kind-hearted North Indian, comes to Mumbai after his promotion.
 He becomes neighbor to Gauri, a sweet Maharashtrian girl.
 He falls in love with her, but does not confess.
 Gauri's father is attached to Marathi language.
 He later befriends Shiv due to his kind gestures.
-Later, Gauri also falls in love with Shiv and both confess their feelings, but don't disclose it due to cultural differences.
-Shiv's parents comes to Mumbai to look after him.
-Shiv's father learns about it and accepts his relationship but his mother is against it.
+Later, Gauri also falls in love with Shiv and they confess their feelings to each other, but don't disclose it to anyone else due to cultural differences.
+Shiv's parents come to Mumbai to look after him.
+Shiv's father learns about his relationship with Gauri and accepts it but his mother is against it.
 Shiv and Gauri disclose their relationship to their families.
 Due to cultural differences, their families try to separate them, but they win against all odds.
-Shiv, Gauri and family goes to Varanasi to seek permission from Shiv's grandmother who accepts Gauri for her kind nature.
-Later, Shiv and Gauri finally tie the knot and goes to Varanasi after marriage.
-Gauri faces difficulty to adjust amongst old-fashioned customs.
-Due to her inability to get used to North Indian cultures, Shiv's grandmother asks her to get comfortable in Marathi outfit and Marathi cultures.
-This irks Shiv's mother and she tries to create hurdles for Gauri.
-Gauri gets hurt by her actions and return to Mumbai.
+Shiv, Gauri, and her family go to Varanasi to seek permission from Shiv's grandmother, who accepts Gauri for her kind nature.
+Later, Shiv and Gauri finally tie the knot and go to Varanasi after marriage.
+Gauri faces difficulty adjusting to old-fashioned customs.
+Due to her inability to get used to North Indian culture, Shiv's grandmother asks her to get comfortable in her Marathi outfit and culture.
+This irks Shiv's mother and she creates hurdles for Gauri.
+Gauri gets hurt by her actions and returns to Mumbai.
 Later, Shiv comes to Mumbai to get her back to Varanasi.
 Later, Gauri gets pregnant with Shiv's children.
 She learns about her twin babies and decides to give one to her sister-in-law as she cannot conceive.
-Soon, Gauri gives birth to twins and her in-laws accept her and the story ends.
+Soon, Gauri gives birth to twins and her in-laws accept her.